18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-1-book-travel.md

 * [Hotels](travel-guide-faq/#book-lodging), charged to your GSA travel card
 * [Rental cars](travel-guide-faq/#booking-a-rental-car) (if approved), charged to your GSA travel card

-Any reservations made in Concur will be held until approvals are finalized-- nothing is charged to you, your travel card, or GSA until all approvals are secured and finalized.
+Any reservations made in Concur will be held until approvals are secured and finalized-- nothing is charged to you, your travel card, or GSA.

 **Note:** _If you don't have your GSA travel card yet OR your estimated departure is less than 72 hours away, call AdTrav at (877) 472-6716 to make your reservations, then [head into Concur an hour later](travel.gsa.gov)._ **Make sure you continue to follow the steps below, or your travel will not be ticketed!**